 For those who want a quicker option, liquid fertilizers are also a great choice.
 To make your own liquid fertilizer, mix one gallon of water with organic materials such as grass clippings, egg shells, or wood ash.
 Let the mixture steep for a few days, then strain out any solids and use the remaining liquid to feed your plants.
 Another great liquid fertilizer is compost tea, which can be made by steeping compost in water and using the resulting liquid to water plants.

-pouring the used coffee from a coffee pod into water that is in a tall container.
+Pouring the used coffee from a coffee pod into water that is in a tall container.

 Fish Waste